Sec. Plant Pathogen Interactions

 Editorial: Molecular and Cellular Mechanisms of the Legume-Rhizobia Symbiosis

-- 3Department of Molecular Biology and Genetics, Aarhus University, Denmark
+- 3Department of Molecular Biology and Genetics, Aarhus University, Aarhus, Denmark

 Legume-rhizobia symbiosis is a remarkable and mutually beneficial association between higher plants and microbes, which is extremely important for sustainable agriculture and ecology.
 During this association, biological nitrogen fixation occurs in the nodule, which is a specialized accessory legume organ, generally formed on roots.
 In mature nodules, rhizobia convert inert atmospheric N2 into ammonia (NH3), essential for plant growth.
 In return, bacteria obtain photosynthetic carbon from the plant.
 The biologically fixed nitrogen during symbiosis accounts for approximately 65% of nitrogen use in agriculture (Burris and Roberts, 1993).

-Some rhizobia can also use a type 3 secretion system (T3SS) to translocate bacterial effector proteins into host cells to trigger and facilitate symbiosis in certain legume species (Jiménez-Guerrero et al., 2015, Okazaki et al., 2016).
+Some rhizobia can also use a type 3 secretion system (T3SS) to translocate bacterial effector proteins into host cells to trigger and facilitate symbiosis in certain legume species (Jiménez-Guerrero et al., 2015; Okazaki et al., 2016).
 Songwattana et al. examined the role of a T3SS present on a Bradyrhizobium symbiotic plasmid.
 The symbiotic performance of a T3SS mutant Bradyrhizobium strain was tested on 9 different legume species.
-Meantime, the role of the T3SS in the ability of the Bradyrhizobium strain to endophytically colonize rice roots was tested as well.
+In addition, the role of the R3SS in Bradyrhizobium endophytic colonization of rice roots was examined.
 This work confirmed that the T3SS plays significant roles in symbiosis for certain legume species.

 Research on the legume-rhizobia symbiosis benefits from the advances of technologies at the cellular and molecular levels.
 Cellular calcium oscillations are critical for signal transduction.
 The analysis of Ca2+ signaling in different cellular compartments requires tools adapted for monitoring Ca2+ dynamics with high spatial and temporal resolution.
 Kelner et al. demonstrated the successful application of dual color sensors for simultaneously monitoring calcium signal dynamics in vivo in single root cell compartments during symbiosis, thus providing a powerful tool to study the signal transduction involving Ca2+ signaling.